Metropolitan bishop: Eastern Orthodox Church

 In the Eastern Orthodox Church, the title of metropolitan is used variously, in terms of rank and jurisdiction.

 In terms of rank, in some Eastern Orthodox churches metropolitans are ranked above archbishops in precedence, while in others that order is reversed.
 Primates of autocephalous Eastern Orthodox churches below patriarchal rank are generally designated as archbishops.
 In the Greek Orthodox churches, archbishops are ranked above metropolitans in precedence.
 The reverse is true for some Slavic Orthodox churches (Russian Orthodox, Bulgarian Orthodox) and also for Romanian Orthodox Church, where metropolitans rank above archbishops and the title can be used for important regional or historical sees.

 Some Eastern Orthodox churches have functioning metropolitans on the middle (regional) level of church administration.
 In the Romanian Orthodox Church there are six regional metropolitans who are the chairmen of their respective synods of bishops, and have special duties and privileges.
 For example, the Metropolitan of Oltenia has regional jurisdiction over four dioceses.

 On the other hand, in some Eastern Orthodox churches title of metropolitan is only honorary, with no special or additional jurisdiction.
 In the Serbian Orthodox Church, honorary title of metropolitan is given to diocesan bishops of some important historical sees (Article 14 of the Constitution of Serbian Orthodox Church).
 For example, the diocesan bishop of the Eparchy of Montenegro and the Littoral is given the honorary title of metropolitan, but without any jurisdiction over other diocesan bishops in Montenegro.
 The diocesan bishop of the Eparchy of Dabar-Bosnia is also given the honorary title of metropolitan, but without any jurisdiction over other diocesan bishops in Bosnia and Herzegovina.

 Oriental Orthodox Communion

 Malankara churches

 Metropolitan is a title used by all Oriental Orthodox Churches in Malankara following Syriac Orthodox Church tradition.
 Malankara Metropolitan was a legal title given to the head of the Malankara Syrian Church, aka Puthencoor (New Allegiance) Syrian Christians, by the Government of Travancore and Cochin in South India.
 This title was awarded by a proclamation from the King of Travancore and the King of Cochin to the legal head of the Malankara Church.
-The Supreme Court of India has authenticated the usage of the title by the Malankara Orthodox Syrian Church in its verdict in the Malankara Church case with the Jacobite Syrian Christian Church.
+Both factions within the Malankara Church have claims to the title.

-Baselios Marthoma Mathews III was enthroned as Catholicos of the East and Malankara Metropolitan on 15 October 2021 at Parumala, Kerala.
-Under his see, the dioceses are further headed by diocesan metropolitans.
+Baselios Marthoma Mathews III was enthroned as Catholicos of the East and Malankara Metropolitan of the Malankara Orthodox Syrian Church.
+And Baselios Joseph was enthroned as Catholicos of India, Maphrian of the East And Malankara Metropolitan of Malankara Jacobite Syrian Orthodox Church.